BBaysinger/bb-portfolio/docs/uploads-and-migration.md

 - Continue using local `staticDir` when `ENV_PROFILE=local`.
 - When `ENV_PROFILE` is `dev`/`stg`/`prod`, enable the S3 storage plugin and map:
-  - `brandLogos` → `brand-logos/`
+  - `brandLogos` → `project-brand-logos/`
+  - `cvExperienceLogos` → `cv-experience-logos/`
   - `projectScreenshots` → `project-screenshots/`
   - `projectThumbnails` → `project-thumbnails/`
-- Prefer computing the public URL at read time from a base URL (e.g., `https://cdn.example.com/brand-logos/<key>`), so you don't store hard-coded absolute URLs in Mongo.
+- Prefer computing the public URL at read time from a base URL (e.g., `https://cdn.example.com/project-brand-logos/<key>`), so you don't store hard-coded absolute URLs in Mongo.
 That way, promotions between buckets require no DB rewrites.

 Note: If you want me to wire the plugin now, say the word and I'll add a safe, env-driven configuration that still defaults to local for `ENV_PROFILE=local`.